Haplogroup G-M377: Time to the Most Recent Common Ancestor (TMRCA)

 The time to the Most Recent Common Ancestor (TMRCA) for European G-M377, derived by generating a median-joining network of over 25 haplotypes with 67 Y-STRs, yields a date of 955 years from the average birth year of the testees (estimated to be 1950), with a standard deviation of 107 years.
 The mutation rate used is based on that of family groups with known most recent common ancestors.
 So far, this TMRCA includes all groups of European G-M377, including it seems from preliminary evidence, the Italians.

 This late tMRCA date for all of G-M377 in Europe raises the question of when G-M377 first entered Europe.
-If G-M377 entered Europe at an earlier period, we would expect to see more divergent haplotypes than we currently see.
-The very unusual highly ethnically specific distribution of G-M377 in Europe combined with the very late TMRCA raises the question of from where G-M377 could have entered Europe.
+If G-M377 entered Europe at an earlier period, we would expect to see more divergent haplotypes than are currently observed.
+The geographically specific distribution of G-M377 in Europe combined with the very late TMRCA raises the question of from where G-M377 could have entered Europe.
 Also, was the spread of G-M377 in Europe from the Kingdom of Poland to Germany and Italy, from German to Italy and Poland, or Italy northward to both other areas?
 No one particular region seems to be more divergent than any other, and in fact, there doesn't seem to be any geographically correlated subclades within European G-M377, with samples from each region matching some from other regions more closely than ones from the same region.